May the farce be with you! Luke Skywalker star quizzes origins of Hamilton, NZ

 "You will never find a more wretched hive of scum and villainy"

 Evidence for this naming comes from an 1870 farewell dinner to Lieutenant Colonel William Moule.
-Moule told the gathering that: "It is now more than six years since he cleared a spot 'mid the brown fern at Kirikiriroa, upon which to pitch his tent.
+Moule told the gathering: "It is now more than six years since he cleared a spot 'mid the brown fern at Kirikiriroa, upon which to pitch his tent.

 On April 29, 1864, the British entered the pā with ease, encountering minimal resistance.
 Suddenly, a tremendous but invisible fire was let loose upon them.